amjadiftikhar/Class11-React/week2/discussion/readme.md

 ### With Closure Issue React
 Here the closure issue appears in a react component.
 When using useEffect, you should be prepared for this and be able to explain the issue.
 The explanation is still the same.

+Links :
+- Refer 'Stale clusure' issue in the resources folder
+- Complete guide to useEffect

 ![alt text](https://github.com/senner008/Class11-React/blob/master/week2/discussion/closure_issue.jpg "Logo Title Text 1")

-### Links in resources folder:
-- The stale clusure
-- A Complete Guide to useEffect